mohd-fa/mohd-fa/README.md

 # 👋 Hi, I’m @mohd-fa

-- 👀 Competitive Programming, Web and App development
+- 👀 Competitive Programming, Web and App Development
 - 🌱 Currently learning Python, Django and Flutter
 - 💞️ Looking to collaborate on Django and Flutter projects
 - ⚡ Solve problems on leetcode and hackerrank in free time